 - It is determined that the student has no case to answer.
 The case should be closed without delay and all relevant stakeholders informed of this decision. - It is determined that academic misconduct has occurred.
-The representative from the Academic Integrity Unit will decide on the sanction that should be applied and the outcome communicated to the student. - The Academic Integrity Committee may conclude that the case aligns with Level One: Poor Academic Practice and an appropriate sanction decided, as described in Section 4.3.1. - That the case should be classified as Level Three Academic Misconduct and is referred as described in Section 4.4.7. - The student does not accept the allegation of academic misconduct, and the Academic Misconduct meeting cannot conclude, the case will be referred to the Minor Offences Committee, as described in Section 4.4.10.
+The representative from the Academic Integrity Unit will decide on the sanction and this will be applied by the module leader/equivalent.
+The outcome communicated to the student in writing (via email) by the Academic Integrity Unit. - The Academic Integrity meeting may conclude that the case aligns with Level One: Poor Academic Practice and an appropriate sanction decided, as described in Section 4.3.1. - That the case should be classified as Level Three Academic Misconduct and is referred as described in Section 4.4.7. - The student does not accept the allegation of academic misconduct, and the Academic Misconduct meeting cannot conclude, the case will be referred to the Minor Offences Committee, as described in Section 4.4.10.